DieuveilleWebH3/sigma-elearning/README.md

 We then run  php artisan key:generate

+Also, we make a storage link by running  php artisan storag:link

-Finally we run  php artisan migrate. and  php artisan db:seed  or we just run  php artisan migrate:fresh --seed
+Finally, we run  php artisan migrate. and  php artisan db:seed  or we just run  php artisan migrate:fresh --seed

 And we can launch our project now with  php artisan serve.